oresat/oresat-linux/docs/repos.rst

 distance WiFi.
 This is apart of the OreSat Live payload mission.

 - `oresat-dxwifi-hardware`_ Hardware design for the OreSat Live board.
+- `oresat-dxwifi-software`_  The dxwifi application.
-- `oresat-dxwifi-software`_  Software for OreSat's 2.4GHz WiFi transmission
+- `oresat-libdxwifi`_  Library for OreSat's 2.4GHz WiFi transmission system.
-  system
-- `oresat-live-software`_ Software for both the satellite and ground components of OreSat Live.

 CFC (Cirrus Flux Camera) Board
 ------------------------------